GaleJames-creator/gale-james/tutorials/README.md

 # Tutorials

-## What tutorials are:
+## What tutorials are

-Our tutorials guide you step by step so you learn the basics by doing.
+Tutorials are learning-oriented guides that walk you through a hands-on exercise from start to finish.

-## When to use tutorials:
+## When to use tutorials

-- You want to learn the basics.
-- You are new to the product.
+Use tutorials when you are new to the product and want to learn the basics by doing.
-- You ask, "How do I get started?"

-## Available tutorials:
+## Available tutorials

 * [Getting started with Payments API](./payment-api-getting-started.md): Process your first payment in 15 minutes.
 * [Creating a webhook](./webhook-creating-your-first.md): Set up and test webhook notifications.